 When it comes to multifamily acquisitions, most often there are securities being offered to a multitude of qualified investors on similar terms, with the investment being managed by the investment’s sponsor.
 These syndications are securities and require either securities registration or exemption from registration under the appropriate securities exemption.
 Regulation D of the Securities Act of 1933 is the most commonly relied upon securities registration exemption but there are other exemptions from registration that should be considered when developing a capitalization plan.

 Another common securities structure includes tenants in common (TIC) investment opportunities, which are often promoted in connection with 1031 tax-deferred exchanges.
 A straight-forward analysis of TIC investments includes: direct property owners with a non-divisible interest in a property along with other owners, a manager responsible for daily operations, and a TIC agreement binding the property owners’ activities to certain voting approvals.

 Many people ask if having an investment opportunity with fewer than 35, 10, 5, or even 2 individuals is not a security.
 However, there is no specific number of financial backers that disqualify an investment from being a security as long as all prongs of the Howey Test are met.
 Even a solitary piece of venture property, deeded to two individuals, can be categorized as a securities offering if the conditions bring it inside the applicable lawful definitions under government or state law.

 Compliance, Avoidance and Hope

-When an offering structure is within the gray area between security and non-security, regulatory agencies can step up and ensure compliance is met.
-Hence, offerings designed to avoid securities requirements by shifting independence and control to investors may undermine the project’s success and limit legal options of the sponsor
+When an offering structure is within the gray area between security and non-security, regulatory agencies can and often will step in with an investigation or audit to ensure compliance.
+Hence, investment offerings designed to avoid securities requirements by shifting independence and control to investors may undermine the project’s success and create unnecessary scrutiny for the participants.